'You live a new life for every language you speak. If you only speak one language, you only live once.'

 Czech Proverb

-Children in Key Stage Two learn French.
-Each class has a dedicated half hour slot per week.
-Children are encouraged to practise informally between lessons, and lesson resources are put onto class dojo for children to use before mini assessments, should they wish.
+At Allerton Bywater Primary School, children in Key Stage Two learn French.
+Each class has a dedicated forty-minute slot per week.
+Children are encouraged to practise informally between lessons, and revision resources (videos and 100% sheets) are put onto class dojo for children to use before mini assessments, should they wish.

 Our planning in French works on a ‘pass-to-progress model’.
-Year groups follow the plan for French prescribed by The Primary Languages Network at the rate that is suitable for them, only moving on when they have mastered the content in that unit.
-During the academic year 2022-2023, we have made the decision to re-cover the fundamentals of the language to all year groups, even those who had some experience of French before, to ensure children were committing their learning to memory and had proportionate opportunities to read, write, speak and listen for each objective.
+Year groups follow the plan for French prescribed by the BLP curriculum at the rate that is suitable for them, only moving on when they have mastered the content in that unit.
+Across the scheme of work, there are proportionate opportunities to read, write, speak and listen for each objective.

 Please find our long-term plan for French below.
 Note that it will develop over time to include more units as children become more familiar with the language.